The Leo Garden

 Creativity, warmth, love, sunshine, play, children, theatre and a sense of enjoyment are some of the words that come to mind when I think of the sign Leo.

 Leos enjoy the dramatic, making a statement, so at one end of the scale, gardens belonging to stately homes would describe Leos liking for the grand, the spacious, and the sweeping vista.

 Maybe Longleat, home to Lord Bath, near Frome in Somerset, where lions roam freely in a safari park, in the grounds of his stately home, is the ultimate Leo 'garden', providing a home and sanctuary to the king and queen of beasts that are the symbol for this sign.
 There are also other things to entertain there too.

 Although not strictly a 'garden', sacred places that were made to align with solar and lunar placements, also come to mind.
-Places like Stonehenge, Avebury and my local, much-loved Stanton Drew.
+Places like Stonehenge, Avebury and my local Stanton Drew.

-With this type, their garden could include anything, but it will be fun, and playful, and may even have a sandpit (and not just for children), so forms can be moulded and changed at a whim.
+With this type, their garden could include anything, but it is likely to be fun and playful, and may even have a sandpit (and not just for children), so forms can be moulded and changed at a whim.

 As this is a Fire sign, a fire-pit, barbecue, somewhere where there are flames to draw people in, gather round, will add warmth in temperature and emotion.
 Entertaining is probably a frequent event, so somewhere comfortable to eat and drink is essential.
 A screen on the wall for films, and a super sound system would provide hours of outdoor entertainment, or you may want to perform yourself.